ISAITB/docs-tdl/source/handlers/index.rst

     that they execute but are not displayed and do not produce a visible report.
 When using the ``DisplayProcessor`` you need to ensure that ``hidden`` is set to ``false`` for its use to be meaningful.

+.. index:: JsonPointerProcessor
+.. index:: JSONPointerProcessor
-.. index:: process (JSONPointerProcessor)
+.. index:: process (JsonPointerProcessor)
-.. index:: content (JSONPointerProcessor)
+.. index:: content (JsonPointerProcessor)
-.. index:: pointer (JSONPointerProcessor)
+.. index:: pointer (JsonPointerProcessor)
 .. _handlers-JSONPointerProcessor:

-JSONPointerProcessor
+JsonPointerProcessor
 ++++++++++++++++++++

 Used to extract values or complete elements from JSON content based on a provided `JSON Pointer expression <https://datatracker.ietf.org/doc/html/rfc6901>`_.
-The following operations are supported:
+The following operation is supported:

 .. csv-table::
     :header: "Operation", "Description", "Input(s)", "Output(s)"